-Contributions must contain original work that was conducted by the author and that has not been published, or is not under consideration for publication, elsewhere.
-Previous publication as part of a thesis or dissertation, presentation at a conference (oral presentation or poster), or publication of an abstract is acceptable.
+Contributions must contain original work that was conducted by the author(s).
+Work must not be published or be under consideration for publication elsewhere.
+Previous publication as part of a thesis, dissertation, or conference presentation (oral presentation or poster) is acceptable, as is the publication of an abstract.
+Manuscripts appearing on preprint servers such as bioRxiv are not considered to be publications.